19hours/sg-statutes/Acts/Land Surveyors Act.md

 (4) The Registrar shall —

-(a) as soon as possible after 1st January in each year, prepare and publish in theGazettea list of the names of all registered surveyors who have in force a practising certificate and the principal business address at which the person practises in Singapore; and
+(a) as soon as possible after 1st January in each year, prepare and publish in the Gazette a list of the names of all registered surveyors who have in force a practising certificate and the principal business address at which the person practises in Singapore; and

-(b) from time to time publish in theGazettesuch supplementary lists of the names of persons added to or removed from the register of practitioners as may be required.
+(b) from time to time publish in the Gazette such supplementary lists of the names of persons added to or removed from the register of practitioners as may be required.

 ### Registers